 Crouch Center Lab 1043

-Motlow State Community College offers the GED (General Educational Development) and HiSET (High School Equivalency Test).
-The GED test is computer-based format only.
+Motlow State Community College offers the HiSET (High School Equivalency Test).
 The HiSET is available in both computer-and paper-based format.
-Please read the information below to decide which tests best suits your needs for a High School Equivalency diploma.
+HiSET is accepted by the State of Tennessee in regards to issuing the High School Equivalency diploma, transcripts, or verification.

 In the state of Tennessee, you must meet the following eligibility requirement to take HiSET.